Natural gas and petroleum in Bangladesh

-Bangladesh is the sixteenth-largest producer of natural gas in Asia.
-Gas supplies meet 56% of domestic energy demand.
+Gas supplies meet 56% of Bangladesh's energy demand.
 However, the country faces an acute energy crisis in meeting the demands of its vast and growing population.
 Bangladesh is a net importer of crude oil and petroleum products.
 The energy sector is dominated by state-owned companies, including Petrobangla and the Bangladesh Petroleum Corporation.
 Chevron, ConocoPhillips, Equinor, Gazprom and ONGC are major international companies engaged in Bangladesh's hydrocarbon industry, with Chevron's gas fields accounting for 50% of natural gas production.

 Geologists believe the country's maritime exclusive economic zone holds one of the largest oil and gas reserves in the Asia-Pacific.
 Protectionism and a lack of technical capacity have impeded Bangladesh's potential to emerge as a major global hydrocarbon producer.
-Two LNG Terminal and a gas pipeline will be created to ease the Bangladesh gas shortage.
+Two LNG Terminal and a gas pipeline will be created to ease the gas shortage issues in Bangladesh.

+The International Islamic Trade Finance Corp has signed a $1.4 billion agreement to cover Bangladesh's oil imports.

 History

 The Indo-Burma Petroleum Company drilled the first oil wells in Eastern Bengal between 1908 and 1914 in Chittagong District.
 The Burmah Oil Company discovered the first gas field in East Bengal in 1955.
 Industrial use of natural gas began in 1959.
 The Shell Oil Company and Pakistan Petroleum discovered seven major gas fields in the 1960s.

 After the Bangladesh Liberation War, the first government of Bangladesh led by Sheikh Mujibur Rahman, with Dr. Kamal Hossain as Minister of Energy, enacted the Bangladesh Petroleum Act in 1974.
 The government welcomed many international oil companies to explore the country.
 It established Petrobangla as the national mineral resources company.
-Petrobangla accelerated exploration activities in 1980s and discovered nine major gas fields; and also established the first commercial oil facility in Haripur in 1986.
+During the 1980s, Petrobangla accelerated exploration activities, discovering nine major gas fields and establishing the country’s first commercial oil facility at Haripur in 1986.
 The Jalalabad, Maulvi Bazar, Bibiyana and Bangura-Lalmai gas fields were tapped in the 1990s by numerous multinational oil and gas companies, including Shell and Unocal.
 The energy giant Chevron acquired the assets of Unocal in Bangladesh in 2005.